gdubw/gng/README.md

 # Usage

+Just type 'gng' whenever you need to tyype `gradle`, then your life will be easier.

 If you don't have any Gradle distribution, please don't worry. just type `gng --bootstrap`.
 It will create a Gradle wrapper in your current working directory.
 By default, `gng` installs Gradle wrapper with version `4.8.1`.

-Or you can use `gng --bootstrap [version]` to install whatever Gradle version you like.
+You can also use `gng --bootstrap [version]` to install whatever Gradle version you like. `gng --bootstrap latest` will install Gradle Wrapper with the latest Gradle version.

-In existing Gradle project, instead of typing `./gradlew`, just type `gng`, then your life will be easier.

 # Installation